muralitheda/apache-spark/spark-02-ingress-egress-dataloading-techniques.md

 # ==============================================================================
 # Spark and Hive Bucketing Incompatibility
 #
 # This is a critical point about a known limitation.
-Spark and Hive use
+Spark (MurMurHash3 algorithm) and Hive (internal hash algorithm) use
 # different hashing algorithms for bucketing, making them incompatible.
 # ==============================================================================
 print("--- Demonstrating Spark-Hive Bucketing Incompatibility ---")